HiveRunner/HiveRunner/README.md

         </configuration>
     </plugin>

 By default, HiveRunner uses mapreduce (mr) as the execution engine for hive.
-If you wish to run using tez, set the System property hiveconf_hive.execution.engine to 'tez'.
+If you wish to run using Tez, set the System property hiveconf_hive.execution.engine to 'tez'.

-(Any hive conf property may be overridden by prefixing it with 'hiveconf_')
+(Any Hive conf property may be overridden by prefixing it with 'hiveconf_')

         <plugin>
             <groupId>org.apache.maven.plugins</groupId>
             <artifactId>maven-surefire-plugin</artifactId>
-            <version>2.17</version>
+            <version>2.21.0</version>
             <configuration>
                 <systemProperties>
                     <hiveconf_hive.execution.engine>tez</hiveconf_hive.execution.engine>